Early Years funding for 3 and 4 year olds

 Families where one parent does not work (or neither parent works) will not usually be eligible for the extended entitlement EXCEPT where:

-- Both parents are employed but one or both parents is temporarily away from the workplace on parental, maternity or paternity, adoption leave, or on statutory sick pay
+- both parents are employed but one or both parents is temporarily away from the workplace on parental, maternity or paternity, adoption leave, or on statutory sick pay

-- One parent is employed and one parent either has substantial caring responsibilities based on specific benefits received for caring, or is disabled or incapacitated based on receipt of specific benefits
+- one parent is employed and one parent either has substantial caring responsibilities based on specific benefits received for caring, or is disabled or incapacitated based on receipt of specific benefits

 Parents can be employed or self-employed.

-For advice and guidance on Government help with childcare costs for parents, please visit: GOV.UK Childcare Choices website
+For advice and guidance on Government help with childcare costs for parents, please visit: GOV.UK Childcare Choices website (opens new window)

 Provider's information

-All 3 to 4-year-olds in England can get 570 hours of early years education or childcare per year.
+All 3 to 4-year-olds in England can get 570 hours of early years education per year.
 If this is taken during term-time only, this would work out as 15 hours a week over 38 weeks of the year.
 Where children attend for fewer hours per week or a provider is unable to supply the maximum number of hours/funded weeks, the level of funding attracted will be prorated.

 Funding is allocated on the basis of where the child is educated, rather than where they live.
 This means that all children attending should be claimed for whether they live in or outside Wiltshire.